Kayserispor: Supporters

-Kayserispor has a dedicated and regionally passionate fan base drawn primarily from the city of Kayseri and surrounding central Anatolian provinces.
-The club’s largest organized supporter group is Kapalı Kale (literally “Closed End”), which was founded in 2005 and is named after the traditionally vocal stand in the old Kayseri Atatürk Stadium.
-The group is active on matchdays and known for its large flags, coordinated chants, and strong stance on local representation in club affairs.
+Kayserispor has a supporter base primarily from the city of Kayseri and the surrounding Central Anatolia region.
+The club’s main organized supporter group is Kapalı Kale (literally “Closed End”), founded in 2005 and named after the stand in the former Kayseri Atatürk Stadium.
+The group is active on matchdays and is known for displaying flags and leading chants in the stadium.

 Kayserispor supporters traditionally occupy the eastern stands of the Kadir Has Stadium, where drums, megaphones, and choreographed tifos are coordinated by the main groups.
 In high-profile derbies, especially against Sivasspor or Kayseri Erciyesspor (when active), fan presence typically fills the entire lower tier.
 Kayserispor fans are known for their loyalty during difficult periods.
 During the 2023–24 season—despite multiple managerial changes and relegation fears—the average attendance remained over 9,000 per match.

 The club and its supporters have also engaged in charitable initiatives.
 Kapalı Kale and other fan groups helped coordinate donations and logistics during the 2023 Turkey–Syria earthquake, using club facilities as aid centers.
 Kayserispor does not currently have an official fan club abroad, but diaspora communities in Germany and Netherlands have organized viewing groups and social media communities that follow the club closely.